-Thought for the day: Noticing and wondering prompts are great tools for differentiation, because students naturally respond at their own level of thinking.
+Thought for the day: Creative Math Prompts are great tools for differentiation, because students respond at their own level of thinking.

 Examples of noticing and wondering